-RWAV, in collaboration with Rural Victorian PHNs and workforce stakeholder groups, has identified key hotspot areas experiencing significant workforce challenges.
+RWAV, in collaboration with rural Victorian PHNs and the RWAV Health Workforce Stakeholder Group, has identified key hotspot areas experiencing significant workforce challenges.
 In many regional and rural communities, healthcare services are shared across multiple regions.
-The areas Hamilton Casterton and Coleraine, Loddon-Elmore that are listed together can be viewed as a single hotspot area.
+The areas of Hamilton, Casterton and Coleraine, and the area of Loddon-Elmore can be viewed as two priority location areas..